vankam-dinesh/Library_Management_System/README.md

 Students can issue books for a period of 15 days.
 If a book is not renewed within this time, a fine of Rs 1/day is imposed.
 A student can borrow a maximum of 3 books at a time, ensuring fair access for all.

-## 🔔 Important Note

-- After installing, ensure the creation of a `Temp Images` folder in your directory.
-- Add the `48-512.png` image inside this folder to ensure all graphical elements display correctly.

-## 🛠 Contributing

-We welcome contributions to improve and expand the Library Management System!
-If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

-## 📫 Contact

-For questions or feedback, please reach out to [sarangsnair1621@gmail.com].

 ## 🌟 Acknowledgments